aptos-foundation/AIPs/aips/move-spec-verifier.md

 ## Impact

-As the proposed toolset verifies Move specifications, the target audience will be mainly the Move developers.
+As the proposed toolset tests Move specifications, the target audience will be mainly the Move developers.

 Smart contract developers will be able to perform additional action - contract specification testing, allowing them to improve the quality of their contracts before deploying them on the network.